For a list of Montana economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Primary Sector Workforce Training Program: The Montana Department of Commerce manages a state funded workforce training program.
 Eligible businesses must meet the definition of a Primary Sector Business.
-The financial match for the business is one dollar of private funds for every three dollars of Primary Sector Workforce Training funds applied for.
-Businesses may apply for up to $5,000 per new job created for documented training expenses.
-Businesses must meet minimums for number of hours worked, and thresholds for employee compensation.
+The financial match for the business is one dollar of private funds for every three dollars of Primary Sector Workforce Training Program funds applied for.
+Businesses may apply for up to $5,000 per net new job created for documented training expenses.
+Businesses must meet minimums for number of hours worked and thresholds for employee compensation.
 Businesses can apply directly to the Montana Department of Commerce for this program.
 The application needs to include financial information, business plan, and a detailed hiring and training plan.

 You might like: